-Understanding a dogs social structure and instinctual drives are the keys to successfully raise and train a dog
+Understanding a dogs social structure and instinctual drives are key to successfully raise and train a dog

 that is a social, confident, well behaved and welcome family member.

 Their behaviors are derived from inherent instincts, environment and life experiences and understanding this allows us to